ilwookkim/cgNetwork/README.md

-# **TCGANetwork**
+# **cgNetwork**
-TCGA gene co-expression network analysis by mutation status
+Gene co-expression network analysis by mutation status

 ## **Abstract**
 There are number of gene networks that regulates by mutation by transcription target genes in various cancer.
 This package aims to analyze these networks under the certain mutation status.

 ## **Approach**
-In order to figure out these network, we analyze cancer RNAseq data from TCGA database.
+In order to figure out these network, we analyze cancer RNAseq data from various database.
-  1. Retrive RNAseq data from TCGA database.
+  1. Retrive RNAseq data from various database.
   1. RNAseq by **mutation_gene** mutation.
   1. Build network around **gene_of_interest**
   1. Comparison Network of **gene_of_interest** by mutation of **mutation_gene**